Contacts and Referrals

 Professionals will, in general, seek to discuss any concerns with the family and where possible seek their agreement to make contact with Children's Services.

-If informing the parents / carers or seeking agreement will place a child/young person at increased likelihood of harm, having a discussion with parents/carers or seeking agreement will not be required.
+If informing the parents/carers or seeking agreement will place a child/young person at increased likelihood of harm, having a discussion with parents/carers or seeking agreement will not be required.
+Professionals can seek further information at Report concerns about a child or request support | Hertfordshire County Council.

 The referrer will keep a written record of: